Atomic absorption spectroscopy: Radiation sources

-We have to distinguish between line source AAS (LS AAS) and continuum source AAS (CS AAS).
-In classical LS AAS, as it has been proposed by Alan Walsh, the high spectral resolution required for AAS measurements is provided by the radiation source itself that emits the spectrum of the analyte in the form of lines that are narrower than the absorption lines.
-Continuum sources, such as deuterium lamps, are only used for background correction purposes.
-The advantage of this technique is that only a medium-resolution monochromator is necessary for measuring AAS; however, it has the disadvantage that usually a separate lamp is required for each element that has to be determined.
-In CS AAS, in contrast, a single lamp, emitting a continuum spectrum over the entire spectral range of interest is used for all elements.
-Obviously, a high-resolution monochromator is required for this technique, as will be discussed later.
+The line source AAS (LS AAS) and continuum source AAS (CS AAS) must be distinguished.
+In classical LS AAS, as proposed by Alan Walsh, the high spectral resolution required for AAS measurements is provided by the radiation source itself that emits the spectrum of the analyte in the form of lines that are narrower than the absorption lines.
+Continuum sources, such as deuterium lamps, are only used for background correction.
+The advantage of this technique is that only a medium-resolution monochromator is necessary for measuring AAS; however, it has the disadvantage that a separate lamp is usually required for each element to be determined.
+In CS AAS, in contrast, a single lamp, emitting a continuous spectrum over the entire spectral range of interest is used for all elements.
+Obviously, a high-resolution monochromator is required for this technique, as will be discussed.

 Hollow cathode lamps

 Hollow cathode lamps (HCL) are the most common radiation source in LS AAS.
 Inside the sealed lamp, filled with argon or neon gas at low pressure, is a cylindrical metal cathode containing the element of interest and an anode.
 A high voltage is applied across the anode and cathode, resulting in an ionization of the fill gas.
 The gas ions are accelerated towards the cathode and, upon impact on the cathode, sputter cathode material that is excited in the glow discharge to emit the radiation of the sputtered material, i.e., the element of interest.
 In the majority of cases single element lamps are used, where the cathode is pressed out of predominantly compounds of the target element.
 Multi-element lamps are available with combinations of compounds of the target elements pressed in the cathode.
-Multi element lamps produce slightly less sensitivity than single element lamps and the combinations of elements have to be selected carefully to avoid spectral interferences.
+Multi element lamps produce slightly less sensitivity than single element lamps and the combinations of elements must be selected carefully to avoid spectral interferences.
 Most multi-element lamps combine a handful of elements, e.g.: 2 - 8.
-Atomic Absorption Spectrometers can feature as few as 1-2 hollow cathode lamp positions or in automated multi-element spectrometers, a 8-12 lamp positions may be typically available.
+Atomic Absorption Spectrometers can feature as few as 1-2 hollow cathode lamp positions or in automated multi-element spectrometers, a 8-12 lamp positions may be available.